Lincoln’s Tomb

 HISTORY OF MANIFESTATIONS

-People who die before they were able to finish an important, vital task can be restless as a spirit.
+People who die before they are able to finish vital tasks can be restless as spirits.

 Washington D.C.
-Capitol Building ( John Adams died just before he was to present an important argument before Congress.
-He is still trying to present it.)
+Capitol Building (John Adams died just before he was to present an important argument before Congress.
+His spirit is still trying to present it.)

-Little Rock State Capitol, AR (A politician was murdered by another politician who was a political foe.)
+Little Rock State Capitol, AR (A politician was murdered by a fellow politician who was a political foe.)

-Abraham Lincoln ( He was murdered before he could over-see the reconstruction of the South.
-He wasn’t able to finish his Presidency, leaving the wrong people in charge who wanted vengeance.)
+Lincoln’s Tomb, IL (Abraham Lincoln was murdered before he could oversee the reconstruction of the South.
+He wasn’t able to finish his Presidency, leaving the wrong people in charge, who wanted vengeance instead.)

-Kahler Grand Hotel, MN (Spirit of the murdered Hershey Heiress still loves to be at the Kahler Grand Hotel.)
+Kahler Grand Hotel, MN (The spirit of the murdered Hershey Heiress still loves to be at the Kahler Grand Hotel.)

-Buffalo Bill’s Ranch State Park, NE (The spirit of Buffalo Bill likes to visit his favorite place in this world, his ranch with all its memories, reconstructed buildings and all of his mementos of his life on display.)
+Buffalo Bill’s Ranch State Park, NE (The spirit of Buffalo Bill likes to visit this favorite place of his, his ranch with all its memories, reconstructed buildings, and all his life mementos on display.)

-Brumder Mansion, WI (Several spirits here are working on what happened to them here; leading up to their deaths.)
+Brumder Mansion, WI (Several spirits are working on accepting the tragic events which befell them here, leading up to their deaths.)

-Lincoln’s Tomb (The manifestations listed below suggest that the spirit of Lincoln finds some comfort in the surroundings of the tomb, because it is a lovely place.
-Also, he takes comfort in that he was loved and honored for what he did accomplish in office by the grand tomb that was built for him and his family.)
+Lincoln’s Tomb, IL (The manifestations listed below suggest that the spirit of Lincoln finds some comfort in the surroundings of the tomb, because it is a lovely place.
+Also, he takes comfort in that he was loved and honored for what he accomplished in office with the grand tomb that was built for him and his family.)

-They can seek peace in an area in this world, hoping to work out the issues for their restlessness.
-Grief is a powerful force that can keep spirits here.
+Spirits can seek peace in particular places in this world, hoping to work out the issues for their restlessness.
+Grief is a powerful force that can keep them trapped here.

-Chapel of the Cross, MS (A spirit of a young woman still grieves the death of her beloved.)
+Chapel of the Cross, MS (The spirit of a young woman still grieves the death of her beloved.)

-Deerfield Burial Grounds, MA (Spirit of a slaughtered servant still mourns the brutal death of her unborn child and the children in her care.)
+Deerfield Burial Grounds, MA (The spirit of a slaughtered servant still mourns the brutal death of her unborn child and the children in her care.)

-Pittsburgh Theatre, PA (A tragedy victim is still in mourning.)
+Pittsburgh Theatre, PA (The spirit victim of a tragedy is still in mourning.)

 Lincoln’s Tomb, IL (Lincoln died before his son Tad died of TB.
-He may be mourning his death, wondering if his own death also indirectly caused his son to get sick.)
+He may be mourning Tad’s death, wondering if his own death also indirectly caused his son to get sick.)

-When the remains of a spirit are moved, it is hard sometimes for a spirit to find peace and can become restless.
+When the remains of a spirit are moved, it is hard sometimes for that spirit to find peace.
+They may become restless.

-Easton Library, PA (After loved ones moved the graves of their family to another cemetery, the graves that remained were either moved to the front area of the new library grounds and reinterred there or the remains of the deceased were buried in a mass grave.)
+Easton Library, PA (After loved ones moved the graves of their family to another cemetery, the graves that remained were either moved to the front area of the new library grounds and reinterred there or were buried in a mass grave.)

 Colonel Michael Swope Townhouse, VA (After his family was forced to dig up his body to prove to the authorities that he didn’t die of disease, his spirit became active in Alexandria in his beloved townhouse.)